-This short and very intimate piece plays on the different levels of reading of Sylvie Germain’s text and can be seen according to the 4 writing senses: litteral, allegorical, moral and anagogical.
-The former is being particularly underlined by the music.
+This short and very intimate piece plays on the different levels of a reading of Sylvie Germain’s text and can be seen according to the four writing senses: literal, allegorical, moral and anagogical.
+The last is particularly underlined by the music.

-The voice’s many expressive ressources are required here: melodic, spoken/sung, spoken (recited, chanted…), white voice, whisper…
+The voice’s many expressive resources are required here: melodic, spoken/sung, spoken (recited, chanted…), white voice, whisper…

 The piece may be sung by a mezzo soprano with a transposition down.
-Crotals should therefore be transposed accordingly.
+The crotals should therefore be transposed accordingly.

-In this gaze, as in the stranger’s one, there is the same somewhat painful gravity, the same expression of expectation and patience.
-She (he) doesn’t know whether it is herself (himself) or the other.
-She (he) doesn’t recognise herself (himself) on her own reflection’s flagrancy.
-She (he) stretches the hand towards the window and barely touches with the tip of the fingers the closed lips of her (his) reflection.
-The mouth then opens and starts to talk to her (him) in a mute and feeble voice.
+In this gaze, as in the stranger’s, there is the same somewhat painful gravity, the same expression of expectation and patience.
+She (he) doesn’t know whether it is her own (his own) reflection or the other’s.
+The flagrancy of the reflection makes recognition impossible.
+Stretching her (his) hand towards the window, her (his) fingertips brush the closed lips of the reflection.
+Its mouth then opens and starts to talk to her (him) in a mute and feeble voice.

 soprano solo ou ténor